 The BEA Wire | BEA's Official Blog

-The U.S. monthly international trade deficit decreased in February 2012, according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
-The deficit decreased from $52.5 billion (revised) in January to $46.0 billion in February, as imports decreased and exports increased.
+The U.S. monthly international trade deficit decreased in May, according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
+The deficit decreased from $50.6 billion (revised) in April to $48.7 billion in May, as imports decreased and exports increased.